Mr-XxX01/IP-TRACK/README.md

 * Public IP Address
 * IP Address Reconnaissance

-**This tool is a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**
+**This tool is a Proof of Concept and is for Educational Purposes Only, IPTRACK shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

 ## How is this Different from IP GeoLocation

 * Other tools and services offer IP Geolocation which is NOT accurate at all and does not give location of the target instead it is the approximate location of the ISP.

-* Seeker uses HTML API and gets Location Permission and then grabs Longitude and Latitude using GPS Hardware which is present in the device, so Seeker works best with Smartphones, if the GPS Hardware is not present, such as on a Laptop, Seeker fallbacks to IP Geolocation or it will look for Cached Coordinates.
+* IPTRACK uses HTML API and gets Location Permission and then grabs Longitude and Latitude using GPS Hardware which is present in the device, so IPTRACK works best with Smartphones, if the GPS Hardware is not present, such as on a Laptop, Seeker fallbacks to IP Geolocation or it will look for Cached Coordinates.

 * Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**, Accuracy Depends on the Device.